Mary Easson: Post-politics

-Following her 1996 defeat, she was touted as a candidate either for Paul Keating's federal seat of Blaxland or for Zammit's former state seat of Strathfield; neither eventuated, with Keating's support for his staffer Michael Hatton blocking her in Blaxland, and she specifically out a career in state politics.
+Following her 1996 defeat, she was touted as a candidate either for Paul Keating's federal seat of Blaxland or for Zammit's former state seat of Strathfield; neither eventuated, with Keating's support for his staffer Michael Hatton blocking her in Blaxland, and she specifically ruled out a career in state politics.

 In 1996, she founded public affairs firm Probity International.
 In 1998, The Australian reported a corporate source saying of Easson: "People know that if you want anything from Labor you go to her.".

 Easson was elected to the board of NRMA on Nicholas Whitlam's ticket in October 1997, becoming deputy president in November 2000.
-She resigned from the NRMA board in late 2001, seeking to focus on her role as director of its demutalised sister company NRMA Insurance.
+She resigned from the NRMA board in late 2001, seeking to focus on her role as director of its demutualised sister company NRMA Insurance.
 She continued as a board member of NRMA Insurance (later IAG Group) until her retirement in late 2003.

 In 2003, she stood as a candidate for national president of the Labor Party, having been nominated by Queensland Premier Peter Beattie with support from the NSW Right; however, she was unsuccessful.
 She also served a stint as chairperson of Life Education NSW during the 2000s.

 She was seriously ill in 2009, spending 70 days in intensive care and six months in hospital.

 In 2016, Easson's lobbying activities drew attention due to Probity International's work for Israeli weapons manufacturer Elbit at the same time as Easson had emerged an influential pro-Israel voice within the party's debates over policy on Israel-Palestine and as a member of the Australia Israel Labor Dialogue, which was funding trips for MPs to Israel to support their platform.
 She denied that Elbit had donated to AILD, but was met with criticism from opposing Labor MPs: Bob Carr stated that any connection to Elbit was "a shameful look — arms dealers, civilian deaths, the electronic fence" and called for transparency as to their fundraising, while Melissa Parke said of the situation: "it is a concern not to know who is providing the funds, particularly where there is a person associated with an Israeli weapons manufacturer on the AILD committee".

-She published a book about the history of Australia's retirement incomes and superannuation system, Keating’s and Kelty’s Super Legacy, in 2017.
+She published a book about the history of Australia's retirement incomes and superannuation system, Keating's and Kelty's Super Legacy, in 2017.